salmane-dev/To-Do/README.md

-# To-Do
+# vanilla Javascript To-Do

 Just An Other To Do App

-using vanella Javascript